loomio/loomio-docs/user_manual/src/polls/starting_proposals/index.md

 ### Anonymous voting

 If you tick the **Anonymous voters** box, participant information will not be recorded with each response.
-This means that you will never know who chose which positions or shared which responses.
+This means that nobody will be able to know the author of a vote.

-You can be certain the box was ticked by you, or the person who started it, when you see the text, "**Votes are anonymous**".

 ### Notify me when people participate